Increased success probability in Hardy's nonlocality: Theory and demonstration: Introduction

 where $|A|^2 + |B|^2 = 1$.
 With $N$ being the normalization factor, the quantum state writes in equivalent forms:

-Hardy's original argument can be divided into three set of nonlocal conditions.
-Firstly in \eqref{ori1} and \eqref{ori2}, the two particles start as a separable state $|c_1\ra|c_2\ra$, but are entangled by an interaction which effectively quench the $|u_1\ra|u_2\ra$ substate when measuring $|\Psi\ra$ in $\{|u_i\ra,|v_i\ra\}$ basis.
-In other words, the probability to find $U_1 = 1$ and $U_2 = 1$ simultaneously is zero: $P(U_1 U_2) = 0$.
+We split these arguments into three sets of Hardy's nonlocality conditions, following the nomenclature in \cite{kar1997_nonlocality_term, ghosh1998, Cabello2013}.
+Firstly in Eq.~\eqref{ori1} and \eqref{ori2}, the probability to find $U_1 = 1$ and $U_2 = 1$ simultaneously is zero: $P(U_1 U_2) = 0$.
 Here and throughout the paper, we write $P(U_1 U_2 \cdots) = 0$ as a shorthand for $P(U_1 U_2 \cdots = 1) = 0$.
-Secondly in \eqref{ori3} and \eqref{ori4}, LHV-correlations between $ U_i$ and $ D_i$ are established by mixing measurement basis for different particles.
-Using conventional notations for conditional probability, the probability that $U_2 = 1$ under the condition of $D_1 = 1$ is $P(U_2|D_1) = 1$.
+Secondly in Eq.~\eqref{ori3} and \eqref{ori4}, LHV-correlations between $ U_i$ and $ D_i$ are exposed by mixing measurement basis for different particles.
+Using conventional notations for conditional probability, the probability that $U_2 = 1$ under the condition of $D_1 = 1$ is $P(U_2|D_1) = 1$, due to the absence of the $|d_1\ra |v_2\ra$ term in Eq.~\eqref{ori3}.
 Similarly, $P(U_1| D_2) = 1$.
-Finally in \eqref{ori5}, $P( D_1 D_2) > 0$, when combined with the secondly established probabilities would imply $P(U_1 U_2) > 0$.
-This last nonzero probability directly contradicts the first nonlocal condition, which is $P(U_1 U_2) = 0$.
+Finally in Eq.~\eqref{ori5}, $P( D_1 D_2) > 0$, when combined with the secondly established probabilities would imply $P(U_1 U_2) > 0$.
+This last nonzero probability directly contradicts the first condition, which is $P(U_1 U_2) = 0$.
+Hence, $P(D_1D_2)$ is the probability of success for demonstrating nonlocality in Hardy's context and we refer to it as the ``success probability" $P_\text{success}$.